-It is perfectly normal for the swap file or page file to grow, sometimes growing several hundred megs in size.
-Below is a listing of common Microsoft operating system swap file information; however, it is important to realize that this information may vary.
+It is normal for the swap file or page file to grow, sometimes growing several hundred megs in size.
+Below is a listing of common Microsoft operating system default swap file names and locations.
 Finally, by default the swap files are hidden.

 |Operating system||Swap file name||Location|